 Given that it is illegal to mow your lawn on Sundays, there are a handful of things in the grey zone that are actually legal in Switzerland.
 Here is a random list of things that seem like they might be illegal but are actually legal in Switzerland.
 Disclaimer: In no shape or form do we endorse or otherwise encourage any of these activities.

-1. Downloading music and films is legal (only sharing is illegal)
+Downloading music and films is legal in Switzerland.
+It's the online sharing of media that's illegal.

-2. Starting a campfire anywhere in public is legal
+Starting a campfire anywhere in public is actually legal.

-5. Prostitution is legal (like in most of Europe)
+In Switzerland, prostitution is legal (like in most of Europe).

-6. Negotiating a flat tax vs. paying your tax bracket is legal (for wealthy foreigners only, though)
+Negotiating a flat tax vs. paying your fair share based on your tax bracket is legal.
+(At least for wealthy foreigners...)

-7. Not using your turn signals is legal
+Not using your turn signal is legal in Switzerland.

-9. Smoking pot in public is tolerated (selling your home-grown stash is illegal, however)
+Smoking pot in public is tolerated, but selling your home-grown stash is illegal.

-10. Wearing swimming trunk speedos is legal as well (provided you are Swiss...)
+And last but not least, wearing swimming trunk "speedos" is legal as well - provided you are Swiss!

 So, what are your thoughts?
-Do you even think these things are bizarre, or do you wish your country would allow any of these?
+Do you even think these things are bizarre, or do you wish your country would allow any of these activities also?
 Share in the comments below...